terraform-yc-modules/terraform-yc-kafka/README.md

  - VPC network id
  - VPC network subnets ids
  - Zones and brokers count
- - Topics
- - Users - a list users with a list of grants to topics
- - Connectors - MirrorMaker and S3 silk.

 <b>Notes:</b>
-1. `users` variable defines a list of separate db users with a `permissions` list, which indicates to a list of topics and grants for each of them.
+1. `users` variable defines a list of separate users with a `permissions` list, which indicates to a list of topics and grants for each of them.

 ### Example